Why should we let kids problem solve?

 Being able to problem solve makes the world a safer place to be as it gives us an opportunity to exert control over our environment, not just be controlled and led.
 Being used to problem solving gives a child the courage to go out and try new things; they know that if something goes wrong they are able to think for themselves and find solutions, to fix things and move on, without shame and blame.
 It is all about resilience and being better able to handle life’s bumps in the road.

-Kids are not born with the ability to problem solve, but they can be thought to do so!
+Kids are not born with the ability to problem solve, but they can be taught to do so!

 Why is it so hard to let our kids problem solve?